angristan/openvpn-install/README.md

 ## Check for DNS leaks

 Go to [dnsleaktest.com](https://dnsleaktest.com/) or [ipleak.net](https://ipleak.net/) with your browser.
-Only your IP should show up, or the one from your VPN provider.
+Only your server's IP should show up.

 ## Say thanks